-St. James will return next fall to work with the St. Joseph Family’s facilities in Jacmel, Haiti, which consist of Lekol Sen Trinite (St. Trinity School) and Wings of Hope, a residential facility for disabled children and young adults.
+St. James returned to work with the St. Joseph Family’s facilities in Jacmel, Haiti, which consist of Lekol Sen Trinite (St. Trinity School) and Wings of Hope, a residential facility for disabled children and young adults.

-Here are comments from the 2016 mission to Haiti:
+Here are comments from a 2016 mission to Haiti:

 Dear Fellow Choristers,

 Thank you so much for your donations and your prayers!
 We could not have done the work we were called to do without your help.
 I’ll give you a few examples.

 The beautifully handsewn bibs were distributed on the first day just before lunchtime.
 We used the travel neck pillows to help residents have better head support while watching a movie on our first morning; what a difference for the kids who earlier couldn’t hold their heads up to see the screen!
 We cut up the yoga mats to line and bumper guard the sharp tile edges in the boys’ and girls’ bathtubs, so children won’t slip and caregivers won’t cut their arms and hands.
 We made new wheelchair seat cushions out of the foam mattress pad toppers.
 We rolled up the bath towels to use as pillows to support residents’ posture in their wheelchairs, wherever they needed it.
 We used an Enduracool cooling towel to comfort a young man during a seizure.
 The next day, he approached us before he had any seizures, asking us to dampen the towel and get it ready for him.
 Peter knew very quickly what his body needed, and I’m happy to report we didn’t witness any seizures that day.